dask/distributed/docs/source/worker.rst

     managed memory that has been spilled to disk.
 This is not included in the 'managed' measure above.

-The sum of managed + unmanaged + unmanaged recent is equal definition to the process memory.
+The sum of managed + unmanaged + unmanaged recent is equal by definition to the process memory.